 The address for each warehouse can either be defined at the same time inventory is created or after warehouses have already been assigned to products.
 Follow the steps below to add warehouse addresses to your Dsco account:

 Instead of reading this documentation article, if you'd prefer to see a walkthrough directly in the Dsco portal on how to add warehouse information then click this link: Adding Warehouses

-Step 1: Hover over your account name in the top right corner and select Settings.
+Step 1: Select the gear icon in the bottom-left corner then select Settings.